 Live Online Students

-This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
-As such, it was not reviewed.
+This program/course does not require approval by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
+As such, PTIB did not review the program/course.